MomomeYeah/SudoCool/README.md

 Tired of manually solving Sudoku puzzles?
 Haven't realised that half the internet is sudoku?
 Then SudoCool is the project for you!

 This is mostly a learning experience to learn Django and Python.
-I haven't got the faintest idea what I'm doing, and that will become clear if you look at the code closely enough!
+I haven't got the faintest idea what I'm doing.

 TODO
 ----